Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Experiments on Extrapolation

 \section{Experiments on Extrapolation}

 One advantage of working with arithmetic tasks is that the rules to be learned are well defined and relatively simple.
 Thus, it is easy to verify if models learned such rules by evaluating them on numbers that are larger than the ones they were trained on.
-If successful, such a model would have no problem in correctly summing or subtracting arbitrarily long numbers.
+If successful, such a model would have no problem correctly adding or subtracting arbitrarily long numbers.

 In this section, we investigate how models of different sizes perform interpolation and extrapolation tasks.
-We train T5-60M, T5-220M, T5-770M, and T5-3B models on numbers that are sampled using the ``balanced'' method explained in Section~\ref{section:tasks}.
-Models are trained 100k iterations using batches of 128 examples and a learning rate of $10^{-3}$.
+We train T5-60M, T5-220M, T5-770M, and T5-3B models on numbers that are sampled using the ``balanced'' method.
+Models are trained 100K iterations using batches of 128 examples and a learning rate of $10^{-3}$.
 We save checkpoints every 2,000 iterations, and the best checkpoint is chosen using a separate validation set of 10,000 examples.
 The models are evaluated on a test set of 10,000 examples with numbers sampled using the ``random'' method.

-On interpolation experiments, the models are trained and evaluated on up to 60-digit numbers.
-On extrapolation experiments, the models are trained on up to 50-digit numbers and evaluated on 60-digit numbers.
-We use that many digits for training because the models could not extrapolate with fewer; see additional discussion about this limitation in Section~\ref{section:discussion_and_limitations}.
+For interpolation experiments, the models are trained and evaluated on up to 60-digit numbers.
+For extrapolation experiments, the models are trained on up to 50-digit numbers and evaluated on 60-digit numbers.
+We use that many digits for training because the models could not extrapolate with fewer; see more below.

+{\bf Regular vs.\ inverse orders:} Auto-regressive models such as the ones used in this work generate the output sequence token by token.
+Thus, to produce the first digit of the answer, which is the most significant one, the model has to perform all the carry operations.
+In the addition example ``What is 52 plus 148?'', to produce the first digit ``2'', the model has to perform the carry operation for the unit digits (2 and 8), and then the carry for the decimal digits (5 and 4).
+Hence, the model has to perform the digit-wise addition (or subtraction) of all the digits in the question before generating the first digit of the answer.
+We call this generation order ``regular''.

+Another way to produce an answer is by generating the least significant digits first.
+This order is perhaps easier to learn than the ``regular'' order because to decode each digit, the model only needs to add (or subtract) single digits and check if the previous digit-wise operation had a carry.
+We call this generation order ``inverse''.

 The results presented in Table~\ref{table:interpolation_extrapolation} show that models of all sizes successfully perform interpolation tasks.
 Two exceptions are T5-60M on the subtraction tasks, which achieve 0.934 and 0.830 accuracy for inverse and regular orders, respectively.
-Nevertheless, compared to extrapolation results, these numbers are high enough to consider them as successful runs.
+Nevertheless, compared to the extrapolation results, these numbers are high enough to consider them as successful runs.

 On extrapolation tasks, T5-3B succeeds on almost all of them, whereas smaller models fail more often.
 Even on tasks where T5-220M achieves reasonable accuracy (0.862 and 0.641 on addition and subtraction using regular order, respectively), T5-3B outperforms T5-220M by large margins.
 This result provides evidence that larger models might perform better on data whose distribution is outside its training data distribution.
 However, it remains to be investigated if this trend holds for more complex tasks, especially those involving natural language.